Hurricane preparedness can be stressful and expensive. These tips and your cards can help you be ready in case disaster hits close to home.

 Shop strategically for hurricane preparedness supplies

-There are certain things that are helpful to have on-hand for hurricane season.
+There are certain things that are helpful to have on-hand for hurricane season if you anticipate sheltering at home during and after a storm.
 Charging those items to your rewards credit card is a smart way to pick up points, miles or cash back.

 The key is using the right card.
 This table highlights some of the most important things to add to your hurricane shopping list, with card recommendations for maximizing rewards.